sateshb-code/SABAL-Practice/README.md

 # SABAL-Practice
-Repository to familiarize myself with GitHub
+Repository to familiarize myself with GitHub.
+Small change.